 Vowed Religious Life

 Some women and men are called to serve the Church through consecrated life in the context of a religious community.
 They typically take vows of poverty, chastity, and obedience.
 Through lives of prayer, community, and apostolate, they are icons of Christ’s servant love in the world that remind all people that the ultimate aim of human life is communion with God, not passing worldly pleasures.
-Information for Men . . .Click here Information for Women…Click here
+More information on religious communities of men and of women can be found here: https://grdiocese.org/vocations/consecrated-religious-life/

 Single Lay Vocation